amicuchu/NintendoClientsWiki/Hpp-Server.md

 The hpp is never used by games.
 It was probably only intended for Nintendo developers.

-The server is at `hpp-<game server id>-<environment>.n.app.nintendo.net/hpp/`.
+The server is at `https://hpp-<game server id>-<environment>.n.app.nintendo.net/hpp/`.
 A list of game server ids can be found [here](Game-Server-List).
 The environment is one of L, C, S, D, I, T, J or U, followed by a single decimal digit.

 The following headers are sent in requests: